haberdashPI/german_track/README.md

 The first three subjects' events are likely poorly aligned due to some issues with the sound drivers on the computer presenting stimuli.

+Subjects up to 7 used an old stimulus set, for which we do not have ground truth of the target modulation or HRTF transformed sentences.

 ## Usage notes

 Many the scripts cannot be simply run.
 Parts of the code must be run step